Isolation, gaslighting and ‘tremendous hypocrisy’: ‘Secrets of Playboy’ grapples with Hugh Hefner’s legacy

 Hefner intentionally set that dynamic, several interviewees say.
 “He would pit us against each other.
 There was a little tiff going on with different girls,” Theodore says.
 “If everybody is a little unsure of themselves, then he could have his way.”

 By the time Madison arrived at the mansion in 2001, Hefner’s girlfriends had all started to resemble each other, which she says was yet another way he exerted control.
 Six months into her stay, Madison cut her long blonde hair to set herself apart.
-Hefner “flipped out,” she says, and “was screaming at me saying it made me look ‘old, hard and cheap.’”
+Hefner “flipped out,” she says, and “was screaming at me saying it made me look ‘old, hard and cheap.’ ”

 Hefner allegedly forced Madison and her co-stars to sign contracts for “The Girls Next Door.”